JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - See all tracks added to the recycle bin #DONE
 - Restore tracks to library or delete them permanently #DONE
 - Display tabs in the context menu #DONE

-## Single track page
-- This will have to be a new screen
-- Additional option in the context menu on tracks in the library
-- Here we will display much more info about a track than before, for motivation let's use the notes in the main file

-## Drag and drop
-- Allow users to reorder the tracks in the library/Bin

 ## Animations
 - When the Random track is closed or opened there should be a smooth animation, similar to the balloon effect in the webapp #DONE